-The following table summarizes the fees paid by Rubellite to its auditors, KPMG LLP, for external audit and other services during the periods indicated
+The following table summarizes the fees paid by Rubellite to its auditors, KPMG LLP, for external audit and other services during the periods indicated.

-Year Audit Fees (1) (\$) Audit-Related Fees (2) (\$) Tax Fees (3) (\$) All Other Fees (4) (\$) 2021 105,395 nil nil nil 1) Depresents fees hilled by our outernal auditor for audit can ices that are reasonably related to the performance of the audit or review of the Company's financial
+Year Audit Fees (1) (\$) Audit-Related Fees (2) (\$) Tax Fees (3) (\$) All Other Fees (4) (\$)

+2021 105,395 nil nil nil

+2022 205,440 nil nil nil

-1) Represents fees billed by our external auditor for audit services that are reasonably related to the performance of the audit or review of the Company's financial statements.
-2)
+Represents fees billed by our external auditor for audit services that are reasonably related to the performance of the audit or review of the Company's

 Represents fees billed for assurance related services by our external auditor that are reasonably related to the performance of the audit or review of our financial statements that are not reported under Audit Fees.
-3)

 Represents fees billed for professional services rendered by our external auditor for tax compliance, tax advice and tax planning.
-4)

 Represents fees billed for products and services provided by our auditors other than the other services reported.
+(2)